Nikhilkharwal/Weather-App/README.md

-This project is published on https://nikhilkharwal.github.io/weather-app/
+This project is published at https://nikhilkharwal.github.io/weather-app/